Culturally Grounded Wellness App for Postpartum Mothers

 Problem Addressed: Social isolation and lack of emotional support during vulnerable postpartum periods, particularly among underserved communities.

-Solution: A story-sharing feature where users' written experiences transform into interactive dandelion visualizations, creating a safe space for connection and mutual support.
+Solution: A story-sharing feature where users' written experiences transform into interactive dandelion visualizations, creating a digital community garden that serves as a safe space for mutual connection.

 Key Impact: Fosters belonging and emotional reassurance through shared experiences and peer support.